MaxBelkov/visualsyslog/README.md

 Features
 ===
-* Run as a Windows application
+* Receive messages from various devices via UDP or TCP protocol (compliant to RFC 3164)
 * Support Windows XP/Vista/7/8/8.1, Windows Server 2003/2008/2012
-* Receive messages from various devices via UDP protocol
-* Compliant to RFC 3164
 * Syslog messages are displayed in real-time
 * Filter displayed syslog messages based on priority or message contents
 * Сolor highlighting based on priority
 * Import historical syslog files after the start of the program
+* View and analyze syslog messages from the file
+* Run as a Windows application
 * Minimize to system tray
 * Store all syslog messages in a single file
 * Free open source software, licensed under the GPL V2